 Putting the Information in Your Own Words

+When including evidence from a source in your paper, you have multiple options for how to incorporate that information.
 Unless the reference is best stated and most effective for your purposes as a quotation, paraphrasing or summarizing is a good way to use research to make your argument.
 Both require restatement of the material in your own words, while conveying the same ideas or conclusions as the original that you are citing.
 Remember, you need to cite the source for all material that you have paraphrased or summarized.
 Even if the words are your own, you must give the author credit for the specific idea.
 See Paraphrase and Summary for more information.

 Using Direct Quotations